eNMS-automation/eNMS/docs/source/automation/service_editor.md

 -   `Default Access`: Role Based (Creator) Allows access by the user that created the service and follows RBAC access using the Groups field.
     `Public` Allows access to anyone. `Admin` Limits access to admin users.
--   `Groups` Specifies which user groups have access to this service
+-   `Groups` Specifies which user groups have access to this service.
--   `Owners` Further restricts service access to a list of owners
+-   `Owners` Further restricts service access to a list of owners.
 -   `Owners Access` Restrict what owners can do: Run and/or Edit the service.
 -   `Service Type`: (**display only**) The service type of the current service instance.